-A catechist must be authorised by the Parish Leader to teach SRE in a local government school.
+A SRE teacher must be authorised by the Parish Leader to teach SRE in a local government school.
 There is a rigorous process of screening and training prior to any volunteer taking responsibility for a class.
 The parish will provide a name badge to new volunteers and issue authorisation cards annually.

-Catechists are required to wear their badge and carry their authorisation card.
-Catechists may also be requested to show photo identification at the school.
-Authorisation Process
+SRE teachers are required to wear their badge and carry their authorisation card.
+SRE teachers may also be requested to show photo identification at the school Authorisation Process